-We have been responsible for on-street parking enforcement within the city of Oxford since February 1997 when the Secretary of State for Transport granted orders allowing the decriminalisation of on-street parking (i.e. it is no longer the responsibility of the police).
+We have been responsible for on-street parking enforcement within the city of Oxford since February 1997.

-Our Civil Enforcement team enforces the controlled parking zones throughout Oxford and is responsible for issuing permits within the city.
-The team is also responsible for enforcement of five bus gates within the central Oxford area.
+Our civil enforcement team enforces the controlled parking zones throughout Oxford and is responsible for issuing permits within the city.
+The team is also responsible for the enforcement of seven bus gates/bus lanes within the central Oxford area.

-Under an agency agreement Oxford City Council maintain and enforce the Thornhill and Oxford Parkway (formally known as Water Eaton) Park and Ride sites owned by the County Council
+Under an agency agreement, Oxford City Council maintains and enforces the Thornhill and Oxford Parkway (formally known as Water Eaton) Park and Ride sites owned by the county council.